Idempotence¶

 - At Least Once

-Exactly once has a (*) next to it, because in the general case, it is simply not possible.
+Exactly Once has a (*) next to it because, in the general case, it is simply not possible.

 At Most Once¶

-This type of delivery guarantee can arise from your messaging system and your code performing its actions in the following order:
+This type of delivery guarantee can arise from your messaging system and your code performing actions in the following order:

 1. Remove message from queue